What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 4) Pregnancy/breastfeeding status.

-The immediate treatment that reduces the swelling is the one that is effective, but to really beat it, you need to prevent it from coming back.
-This multifaceted treatment strategy dealing with the things that gum inflammation has as result and cause incorporates the two elements.
+The immediate treatment that reduces swollen gums is effective, but to really beat it, you need to prevent it from coming back.
+This two-part strategy tackles both the causes and the effects of gum inflammation.

 Daily Oral Care Protocol